-- in Outdoor Target Archery a new record shall include the number of Inner 10s (X's) and shall require at least one more X than the existing record. - in Indoor Target Archery (600/600), then - the first archer who claims the record will be declare the record holder; and - o all the others (except if shot the same day) will be recognized and listed under the record holder for Outdoor Archery for Cadet Women, Cadet Men, Junior Women, Junior Men, Women, Men, Master Women and Master Men in the Recurve and Compound Divisions as applicable:
+- In Outdoor Target Archery a new record shall include the number of Inner 10s (X's) and shall require at least one more X than the existing record; - In Indoor Target Archery (600/600), then - o The first archer who claims the record will be declare the record holder; and - o All the others (except if shot the same day) will be recognized and listed under the record holder.

 5.3.
-World Records
+WORLD RECORDS